openwdl/wdl/versions/1.1/SPEC.md

 Both workflows and tasks can accept input parameters and produce outputs.
 For example, the `wf` workflow has two input parameters, `File infile` and `String pattern`, and one output parameter, `Array[String] matches`.
 This simple workflow just passes its inputs to the `hello` task and returns its output.

+### Executing a WDL Workflow

 To execute this workflow, a WDL execution engine must be used (sometimes called the "WDL runtime" or "WDL implementation").
 Some popular WDL execution engines are listed in the [README](https://github.com/openwdl/wdl#execution-engines).

-Along with the WDL file, the user must provide the implementation with values for the two input parameters.
+Along with the WDL file, the user must provide the execution engine with values for the two input parameters.
 While implementations may provide their own mechanisms for launching workflows, all implementations minimally accept [inputs as JSON format](#json-input-format), which requires that inputs be fully qualified according to the namespacing rules described in the [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) section.
 For example:

 |Variable     |Value    |
 |-------------|---------|